darentanDZ/darentanDZ.github.io/_posts/2018-4-11-How_I_Did_It_Data_Visualization_Top_50_Comments_Facebook_Post_by_Crown_Prince_of_Johor.md

 * My knowledge of Malaysian history/sultans/princes is a little rusty.
 Any friends have anything to add on feel free.
 * I plan to redo this analysis when the Facebook Graph API is restored.
 With more data, the results will become even more accurate.

+## P/S
+Am also a professional freelance developer.
+So hit me up if you need someone for web, mobile to big data/machine learning-related projects! :)

 ## The Infographic
 <br />
 ![Data Visualization of Top 50 Comments on Facebook Post by the Crown Prince of Johor](/images/10042018/infographic4.png)